9 Sophisticated Counting.

 We shall describe these quantities in terms of ‘objects’ and ‘boxes’ and let them variously apply to dice, playing cards, electrons, atoms, molecules, and energy levels as the context requires.

 In genetics, probabilities are used when calculating the outcome from mixing genes through the generations.
-In physical science, statistical mechanics uses ideas based on placing particles into energy levels and from their distribution, partition functions can be calculated which in turn lead to thermodynamic qualities.
+In physical science, statistical mechanics uses ideas based on placing particles into energy levels and from their distribution, partition functions can be calculated which in turn lead to thermodynamic quantities.

 The probability or chance of an event occurring, will be defined as the ratio of the number of successful outcomes to the total number of possible outcomes, and can only have values from \(0\) to \(1\).
 It is implicitly assumed that any one event is just as likely to occur as any other.
 A particular outcome is not therefore predictable; only that a certain fraction of times the expected result will occur if many trials are carried out.
 For instance, you would not expect to be able to throw a die so that a \(1\) is always produced.
 One might obtain a \(1\) on the first throw.
 If a \(1\) is obtained on the second throw, this is surprising, but if on a third, this suggests, but does not prove, that the die might be biased because we expect a die to produce a \(1\), or any of its other numbers, on average only once in six throws.
 Probability theory allows the calculation of the exact chance of each possible outcome without having to do the experiment.
 Because the probability or chance of a successful event \(p\), cannot be greater than \(1\), the chance of failure is \(q = 1 - p\).